OliverWisn/alien_invasion/README.md

 ## Game Summary:
 In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
-The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When I make this game so that the master branch has always the functioning code.
-To run the game you must run the file "alien_invasion.py".I make this game so that the master branch has always the functioning code.
-To run the game you must run the file "alien_invasion.py".the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+The player can move the ship right and left using the arrow keys or keys a and d and shoot bullets using the spacebar or the left mouse button.
+When the game begins, a fleet of the aliens fills the sky and moves across and down the screen.
 The player shoots and destroys the aliens.
 If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

+## Thanks:

+I would like to thank you my niece Dominika (she is 10 years old) for the making of the images of the spaceships of the alien and the spaceship of the gamer especially for me for this game.

 ## Game Controls:
     a or <-- (Left arrow key) : Moves ship towards left.